himanshu-chaddha/JavaScript/README.md

 #### we also have some high order array methods.

 > Some of them are forEach, map, filter, etc. These high order methods take a function as an argument. \
-> These functions are callback functons and also have a parameter which is a iterator used to loop through the arrays.
+> These functions are callback functions and also have a parameter which is a iterator used to loop through the arrays.

 - **eg. 1. forEach**